litneet64/etherblob-explorer/README.md

 optional arguments:
   -h, --help            show this help message and exit --transactions        Search for blob files on transaction inputs.
 Default search mode.
   --blocks              Search for blob files on block inputs.
-If enabled then transaction input check is disabled unless explicitly
+If enabled then transaction input check is disabled
-                        enabled.
+                        unless explicitly enabled.
-  --addresses           Search for blob files on 'to' transaction addresses, as on Ethereum anyone can make transactions to an arbitrary
+  --addresses           Search for blob files on 'to' transaction addresses, as on Ethereum anyone can make
-                        address even if it has no related owner (still not very common).
+                        transactions to an arbitrary address even if it has no related owner (still not very common).
 If enabled then transaction's input check is disabled unless explicitly enabled.
   --contracts           Search for blob files on contract's storage.
-If enabled then transaction input check is disabled unless
+If enabled then transaction input check is
-                        explicitly enabled.
+                        disabled unless explicitly enabled.
+  --network {main,goerli,kovan,rinkeby,ropsten}, -N {main,goerli,kovan,rinkeby,ropsten}
+                        Choose blockchain network to search in.
+Available choices are Main, Goerli (Görli), Kovan, Rinkeby and Ropsten.
+MainNet is the default network.
+Case-insensitive.
-  -M, --embedded        If enabled, search for embedded files on data (from blocks, transactions or addresses) via binwalk.
-Disabled by
+  -M, --embedded        If enabled, search for embedded files on data (from blocks, transactions or addresses) via
-                        default as parsing now takes longer.
+                        binwalk.
+Disabled by default as parsing now takes longer.
-  -U, --unicode         If enabled, attempt to search and dump files containing UTF-8 text from harvested data (blocks, transactions,
+  -U, --unicode         If enabled, attempt to search and dump files containing UTF-8 text from harvested data
-                        addresses) using Shannon's Entropy (between 3.5 and 5.0) if no other discernible file is found first on that data.
+                        (blocks, transactions, addresses) using Shannon's Entropy (between 3.5 and 5.0) if no other discernible file is found first on that data.
 Yields many false positives.
   -E CUSTOM_ENTROPY CUSTOM_ENTROPY, --custom-entropy CUSTOM_ENTROPY CUSTOM_ENTROPY
                         Define your own entropy limits (min and max) to search for files/data on harvested data.
-  --encrypted           If enabled, attempt to search and dump encrypted/compressed data found via different search methods (blocks,
+  --encrypted           If enabled, attempt to search and dump encrypted/compressed data found via different search
-                        transactions, addresses) using Shannon's Entropy (between 7.0 and 8.0) if no other discernible file is found first on that data.
+                        methods (blocks, transactions, addresses) using Shannon's Entropy (between 7.0 and 8.0) if no other discernible file is found first on that data.
-  -S, --strings         If enabled, attempt to search and dump ASCII strings into files found inside harvested data (blocks,
+  -S, --strings         If enabled, attempt to search and dump ASCII strings into files found inside harvested data
-                        transactions, addresses) if no other discernible file is found first on that data.
+                        (blocks, transactions, addresses) if no other discernible file is found first on that data.
   -C CONTRACT_POSITION, --contract-position CONTRACT_POSITION
                         Search for contract data until reaching the (N-1)th position on its storage array.
 Positions contain 32 bytes worth of data.
 Count starts at 0 and default pos is the 15th pos (16 indexes in total).
-  -t, --timestamps      If enabled, then start and end block IDs are interpreted as UNIX timestamps that are then resolved to the
+  -t, --timestamps      If enabled, then start and end block IDs are interpreted as UNIX timestamps that are then
-                        closest commited blocks for those specific times.
+                        resolved to the closest commited blocks for those specific times.
   -K API_KEY_PATH, --api-key-path API_KEY_PATH
                         Path to file with Etherscan API key for queries.
 Default search location is '.api-key'.
   -k API_KEY, --api-key API_KEY